DevXT-LLC/ezlocalai/README.md

 ### Point a worker at the router

 For most setups, **`ROUTER_URL` is the only env var you need to add** to a worker.
 The worker self-reports its capabilities, GPUs (model names + VRAM), loaded models, and per-model context windows.
-The router infers the callback URL from the registration's source IP, so LAN workers don't need `WORKER_PUBLIC_URL`.
+The router uses the worker's existing `EZLOCALAI_URL` as the callback address, falling back to the connection source IP when that isn't reachable from the router.

 Minimum config: